IngenuityEngine/arkUtil/README.md

-## ieUtil
+## arkUtil

-Common utility functions for Python
+Common utility functions for Python and Javascript